List of hospitals in California

-This is a list of hospitals in California (U.S. state), grouped by County and sorted by hospital name.
-In healthcare in California, only a General Acute Care Hospital (GACH) or Acute Psychiatric Hospital (APH), as licensed by the California Department of Public Health (CDPH) can refer to themselves as a "Hospital."
-As of 2018, the CPHD Center for Health Care Quality Cal Health Find database reports 422 General Acute Care Hospitals statewide, as well as 128 Acute Psychiatric Care.
+This is a list of hospitals in California (U.S. state), grouped by county and sorted by hospital name.
+Within California’s healthcare system, only a general acute care hospital or acute psychiatric hospital, as licensed by the California Department of Public Health, can be referred to as a "hospital."
+As of 2018, the CPHD Center for Health Care Quality Cal Health Find database reports 422 general acute care hospitals statewide, as well as 128 acute psychiatric hospitals.